frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

 ### Drag Chain

 A relatively small drag chain is used to guide the wires to the heated bed as it moves up and down.
+The internal size can be as small as 10mm x 10mm.

 ![](../images/lesson9/dragchain.png)

+This is not a required part, there's an alternate cost saving method that uses another piece of teflon tube instead.
+Please see the [page on alternative parts](../other_pages/optional3dprintedparts#tube-guide-anchor).

 ### Other Electrical Components